MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 | 4                           | Dance Monkey                         | 2.864792e+09                   |
 | 5                           | Sunflower - Spider-Man: Into the Spider-Verse | 2.808097e+09          |

-The table highlights the top 5 most-streamed tracks on Spotify, revealing listener preferences, with "Blinding Lights" by The Weeknd taking the lead as the most-streamed track.
+The table highlights the top 5 most-streamed tracks on Spotify, revealing listener preferences, with $\mathbf{\color{Red}{"Blinding\ Lights"}}$ by The Weeknd taking the lead as the most-streamed track.

 🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥
 - ### Top Artists